yuweijun/blog/_posts/2012-10-26-java-c3p0-configuration-properties.md

 extensions
 Default: an empty java.util.Map
 A java.util.Map (raw type) containing the values of any user-defined configuration extensions defined for this DataSource.
-Does Not Support Per-User Overrides.

 factoryClassLocation
 Default: null
 DataSources that will be bound by JNDI and use that API's Referenceable interface to store themselves may specify a URL from which the class capable of dereferencing a them may be loaded.
-If (as is usually the case) the c3p0 libraries will be locally available to the JNDI service, leave this set as null.
+If (as is usually the case) the c3p0 libraries will be locally available to the JNDI service, leave this set as null. forceIgnoreUnresolvedTransactions
-Does Not Support Per-User Overrides. forceIgnoreUnresolvedTransactions
 Default: false
 Strongly disrecommended.
 Setting this to true may lead to subtle and bizarre bugs.
 This is a terrible setting, leave it alone unless absolutely necessary.
 It is here to workaround broken databases / JDBC drivers that do not properly support transactions, but that allow Connections' autoCommit flags to go to false regardless.
 If you are using a database that supports transactions "partially" (this is oxymoronic, as the whole point of transactions is to perform operations reliably and completely, but nonetheless such databases are out there), if you feel comfortable ignoring the fact that Connections with autoCommit == false may be in the middle of transactions and may hold locks and other resources, you may turn off c3p0's wise default behavior, which is to protect itself, as well as the usability and consistency of the database, by either rolling back (default) or committing (see c3p0.autoCommitOnClose above) unresolved transactions.
 This should only be set to true when you are sure you are using a database that allows Connections' autoCommit flag to go to false, but offers no other meaningful support of transactions.
 Otherwise setting this to true is just a bad idea.